7 Key Steps For An Ideal eCommerce Order Fulfillment Process

 Regular audits should be carried out to ensure its correct implementation.
-Deploy warehouse management software for better management of your products.
+Deploy an Inventory Management System for better management of your products.
 Add SKUs and tally them with your products to avoid any confusion.
 Also, check if the items are in shape, if found defective, discard them and make arrangements to purchase new ones.

 Inventory management also includes storing inventory.
 This step is one of the most crucial as it determines the speed of your fulfillment operations.
-If not done appropriately, you can spend time finding products which can lead to a delay in processing.
+If not done appropriately, you can spend time finding products that can lead to a delay in processing.
 Furthermore, you can also lose out on the stock if you don’t store it correctly.
 Therefore, arrange your inventory in proper shelves and bins along with the correct labels to avoid any hassles during picking.
 Optimize your warehouse space to accommodate all items.

 This step runs parallel to inventory management.
 You can accept orders manually or integrate your cart or marketplace with software to directly fetch orders from your store.
 Once you have set your preferences for receiving requests, begin by sorting them by delivery dates.
 For example, if a person has chosen one-day delivery, keep those orders on top priority.
-Send your customer an email confirming that you have received the order and an estimated delivery date, if applicable.
+Send your customer an email confirming that you have received the order and estimated delivery date, if applicable.
 If you cannot provide a fixed delivery date, give a time frame as to when they can expect the delivery of their order.

 Picking constitutes scanning through your warehouse and finding the product required by the customer.
 This order can include one product from one location or two products from two corners of your warehouse.
 Again, an uncomplicated picking is only possible with a sorted warehouse.
-If your business receives many orders, hire a dedicated staff for warehouse logistics.
+If your business receives many orders, hire dedicated staff for warehouse logistics.
 This measure will help you accelerate your fulfillment process and also save costs by streamlining the procedure.

 Packaging forms an essential part of the chain as it is a tangible representation of your brand.
 Therefore, you need to focus on different types of packaging and what works best for your business.
-You can invest in sturdy but straightforward packaging if you feel the packaging is not your primary focus or you can go for a customized packaging if you can afford it.
+You can invest in sturdy but straightforward packaging if you feel the packaging is not your primary focus or you can go for customized packaging if you can afford it.
 In whichever case, make sure your package is adequately packed, labeled, and matches the standards set by courier companies.
 The packing should be able to bear the friction caused due to transportation.